Hospital divulges Kate's condition in radio hoax

 News of her pregnancy and her hospitalisation has generated a worldwide media frenzy with journalists excitedly reporting any update on her condition along with the facial expressions of William when he arrives and departs.

-Despite putting on unconvincing impressions of the royal duo, the presenters were put through to the ward where Kate is being treated and given intimate details about how she was faring.
+Despite putting on unconvincing impressions of the royal duo, they were put through to the ward where Kate is being treated and given intimate details about how she was faring.

 "She is sleeping at the moment and she has had an uneventful night," a flustered-sounding nurse told the presenters, who called in the early hours of Tuesday morning.